Electoral district of Geraldton

 Geraldton is an electoral district of the Legislative Assembly in the Australian state of Western Australia.

 Geraldton was one of the original 30 seats contested at the 1890 colonial election.
 The district is based on the eponymous regional city.

 Labor held throughout most of the twentieth century, Geraldton has since become a seat that has changed hands regularly in the last two decades.

 Geography

 The district has always been based on the regional coastal city of Geraldton.
 Electoral reform ahead of the 2008 state election necessitated an increase in the district's enrolment and thus an expansion of its boundaries, as it did for all non-metropolitan districts.
 This means the district now includes all outlying suburbs of the city, as well as adjacent rural areas.
-The district's current boundaries are identical with the former City of Geraldton-Greenough, itself a newly formed local government area.
+The district's boundaries were identical with the former City of Geraldton-Greenough from 2008 to the 2021 election.

+As of the 2025 state election, the district now contains the City of Greater Geraldton as well as the shires of Northampton and Chapman Valley.
+In addition to Geraldton city itself the district includes the towns of Kalbarri, Northampton, Nabawa and Mullewa.